boutroslab/CRISPRAnalyzeR/README.md

 ---

 ## How to use the COSMIC Database and Enrichr API

 ### COSMIC (Catalogue Of Somatic Mutations In Cancer)

+__Please note: COSMIC Database access only works in the commmand line installation.__

 The COSMIC database can be found [here](https://cancer.sanger.ac.uk/cosmic).
 By default, we do not provide the COSMIC database due to licensing compatibility.